 There are several ways to thicken gravy if it ends up a little thin.
 First make sure that it has simmered long enough to thicken.
 It should take around 3-4 minutes to thicken.
 If it doesn’t thicken, give it a couple more minutes of heat.

-You can further thicken your gravy by adding a little flour.
-If you add flour, whisk it with a few tablespoons of water until smooth, then pour the mixture into the pan.
+You can further thicken your gravy by adding a little extra flour.
+If you add more flour, whisk it with a few tablespoons of water until smooth, then pour the mixture into the pan and cook for another 2 minutes.

 You can also thicken the gravy with a little cornstarch.
 In a separate bowl, mix 2 teaspoons of cornstarch with two tablespoons of cold water.
 Once the cornstarch has dissolved, slowly and carefully whisk the cornstarch and water mixture into the gravy.
 You will need heat the gravy to a boil for a minute to activate the cornstarch.